* Images shown are of mature plants

 Why Wildfire Black Gum Trees?

-When everything else turns green, this tree stands out.
+Delivering reddish-pink growth in spring in rich green in summer, the Wildfire Black Gum is known for its show of color.
 You might be used to the fiery autumnal colors that Black Gums are famous for, but the Wildfire Black Gum Tree doesn't just bring those colors to the fall.
 At the dawn of spring, when the world lights up in green, the Wildfire Black Gum stands out with deep ruby red leaves.

 Expect brilliant colors in the fall, too.
-You'll get crimson, orange and even purple leaves growing on this tree.
+You'll get crimson, orange, and even purple leaves growing on this tree.
 The mesmerizing variety of colors can appear on one single tree, so this Black Gum will always surprise you with an assortment of the familiar, nostalgic colors of autumn.

 And despite its size, its roots won't destroy your driveway.
 Unlike other large trees, you don't have to worry about the Wildfire Black Gum's roots taking over your entire property.
 This tree's roots grow deep into the ground and won't ruin your beautiful landscaping or crack your sidewalks and driveway.
-Plus, many Wildfire Black Gums live more than 70 years.
+Plus, many Wildfire Black Gums live for more than 70 years.
 Imagine the memories your family can make playing under the shade of this remarkable tree.

 Why Fast-Growing-Trees.com is Better